p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ![](Images/mjv2-1.png)

-1. Run the following command to move back to the acme-fitness-store directory and then set up the environment :
+1. Run the following command to move back to the acme-fitness-store directory and then set up the environment:

    ```shell
    cd ..